All the flavors of traditional lasagna (including noodles!) plus a few special extras make up the flavor profile of this ultimate lasagna.

 Instructions

-- Preheat oven to 350° Fahrenheit.
-Prepare a 9- by 13-inch glass or ceramic dish by lightly greasing it with coconut oil cooking spray; set aside.
+- About 30 minutes before the meat mixture is done cooking, heat oven to 350℉.
+Prepare a deep 9- by 13-inch glass or ceramic dish by lightly greasing it with avocado oil cooking spray; set aside.

-- In a large bowl, mix together all of the creamy mixture ingredients.
+- Meanwhile, in a large bowl, mix together all of the creamy mixture ingredients.

-- Remove from oven and sprinkle on remaining mozzarella and optional garnish parsley.
+- Remove from oven and sprinkle on REMAINING MOZZARELLA CHEESE and optional garnish parsley.

-- Return to the oven for an additional 20 minutes or until heated through and the cheese is melted and bubbly.
+- Return to the oven for an additional 20 minutes or until heated through (it should be about 160℉) and the cheese is melted, bubbly, and possibly a little browned.

 I love this recipe!
 I’m wondering if it could be assembled and refrigerated the day before serving?
 I want take it to a Church function and needed to save time.
 Thank you!